 How To Tackle High Altitude Travel

-Ask your doctor for a prescription to acetazolamide (Diamox) before arriving at your high altitude vacation destination.
+Ask your doctor for a prescription for acetazolamide (Diamox) before arriving at your high-altitude vacation destination.
 This medication is not for everyone and I recommend reading all of the side effects

 If you have these pre-existing medical conditions, please consult your doctor BEFORE traveling: heart disease, arrhythmias, congenital heart problems, fluid retention side-effects from heart failure, pulmonary hypertension, asthma, emphysema, cystic fibrosis, seizures, and brain tumors.
 Consider seeing your doctor if you have high blood pressure or suffer from migraines.
 For more information, check out the Institute for Altitude Medicine website.

 A good week before you get on that airplane, make sure you are drinking lots of water.
 Every cell in your body needs to feel hydrated before you get on that plane.